-It is anticipated that substantially all of the distributions by the Funds will be taxable as ordinary income.
+It is anticipated that substantially all of the distributions by the Funds, other than the Investor Tax-Exempt Money Market, Investor Tax-Exempt California Money Market and Investor Tax-Exempt New York Money Market Funds, will be taxable as ordinary income.
 You should note that these distributions will not qualify for the reduced tax rate applicable to certain qualified dividends or for the corporate dividends-received deduction because the Funds' investment income will consist generally of interest income rather than corporate dividends.